shaketbaby/directory-named-webpack-plugin/README.md

+### 1.x versions are for Webpack V1, please use 2.x versions for Webpack v2.

 ## What
 Normally, Webpack looks for **index** file when the path passed to `require` points to a directory; which means there may have a lot of **index** files.